artur-gajewski/battle-arena/README.md

 ## How to play

 Players roll 1d20 and the one who has the biggest die number starts.
 Turns go clockwise.
 Each player turn consist of two actions.
-Actions can be either MOVE, CLIMB, ATTACK or FOCUS.
+Actions can be either MOVE, CLIMB, FOCUS or ATTACK.
 Player needs to call out his or her intentions to the rest of the palyers before doing the action.

 ### Move action